Towards Understanding Sycophancy in Language Models: Towards Understanding Sycophancy in Language Models

 \section{Towards Understanding Sycophancy in Language Models}

 In \S\ref{sec:current_llms_are_sycophantic}, we demonstrated consistent sycophantic behavior across several AI assistants in varied, realistic settings.
 Because all of these assistants made use of human feedback in their finetuning procedure, we thus investigate the hypothesis that human feedback contributes to sycophancy.
-To do so, we analyze human preference data used to train preference models (PMs) (\S\ref{sec:bayesian_analysis}) and what such PMs incentivize when we optimize outputs against them (\S\ref{sec:preference_models_analysis}-\ref{sec:do_preference_models_discern_truth}).
+To do so, we analyze human preference data used to train preference models (PMs) (\S\ref{sec:bayesian_analysis}) and what such PMs incentivize when optimized outputs using them (\S\ref{sec:preference_models_analysis}-\ref{sec:do_preference_models_discern_truth}).